jacob-sha/Information-Existence-Hypothesis/README_EN.md

 ---

-# The Information Existence Hypothesis: Speculations on the Evolution of Universe and Life
+# The Information Existence Hypothesis: Deductions on Silicon Intelligence Evolution and Human Defensive Trajectories

 > 💡 **[Living Document · Open Dynamic Evolution System]**
 > This paper adopts an open-source incremental iteration paradigm.
 As the technological singularity approaches and theoretical deductions deepen, subsequent corollaries will be submitted and archived in real-time via Git Commits, permanently locking the physical timestamp within the decentralized network.
 Each submission stands as a fossil record of ideological evolution.